ljharb/prop-types-tools/README.md

  - `or`: recursively allows only the provided propTypes, or arrays of those propTypes.
  - `range`: provide a min, and a max, and the prop must be a number in the range `[min, max)`
  - `restrictedProp`: this prop is not permitted to be anything but `null` or `undefined`.
+ - `uniqueArray`: this prop must be an array, and all values must be unique (determined by `Object.is`).
+Like `PropTypes.array`, but with uniqueness.
+ - `uniqueArrayOf`: `uniqueArray`, with a type validator applied.
+Like `PropTypes.arrayOf`, but with uniqueness.

 ## Tests
 Simply clone the repo, `npm install`, and run `npm test`